tusharxoxoxo/newstuff/README.md

 migration sucks
-they fail to acknowledge alot of things that r necessary for scaling the database and also for using these things with teams we have bunch of git diff to show how these things changed in the order we changed them in but migration don't encapsulate that properly they come from a pre version control era, as such it is recommend to use db:push, their is alot of content of this we r gonna use db:push
+they fail to acknowledge alot of things that r necessary for scaling the database and also for using these things with teams we have bunch of git diff to show how these things changed in the order we changed them in but migration don't encapsulate that properly they come from a pre version control era, as such it is recommend to use db:push, their is alot of content of this

+we r gonna use db:push

+we r gonna update the datbase to match our current schema `pnpm run db:push`

+if we see how this looks in database

+to see the stuff in our database we can
+`pnpm run db:studio`
+db:studio will take advantabe of drizzle studio, which is super usefull